NothingAG/constitution/constitution.md

 The facilitator must test the validity of a claimed objection by asking the objector questions.
 The objector must be able to present a reasonable argument for why it meets each criterion in section 4.2.4.
 The facilitator discards the objection if it fails to stand the test.
 When assessing the validity of a claimed objection, the facilitator may only judge whether the objector presented the required arguments.
 The facilitator may not judge an argument's accuracy or the importance of addressing it.

-When an objection is made because a proposal violates the constitution, the facilitator may ask the circle's secretary to interpret if the proposal does indeed violate the constitution.
-If the secretary rules that it does not, the facilitator must then dismiss the objection.
+When an objection is made because a proposal violates the constitution, the facilitator may ask the circle's interpreter to interpret if the proposal does indeed violate the constitution.
+If the interpreter rules that it does not, the facilitator must then dismiss the objection.

 #### 4.2.6 RULES OF INTEGRATION